 The River Center is home to the Cumberland River Compact, a local nonprofit whose mission is to enhance the health and enjoyment of the Cumberland River and its tributaries through education, collaboration, and action.
 Since founding in 1997, their work involves three goals: to teach Cumberland River Basin communities to value water; to protect our water through sound land practices; and to connect basin residents to recreational opportunities.

-Join us on Saturday, February 24, 2018 from 6-9pm for a night of fun at The River Center in downtown Nashville, where you will enjoy hors d’oeuvres, wine & beer, a silent auction, artwork by the participants in our Artist Collective, and entertainment from a local jazz band.
+Join us on Saturday, February 23, 2019 from 6-9pm for a night of fun at The River Center in downtown Nashville, where you will enjoy hors d’oeuvres, wine & beer, a silent auction, artwork by the participants in our Artist Collective, and entertainment from a local jazz band.
 Attire is business casual/cocktail style and free parking available on site!

 Mingle with fellow arts lovers and community advocates, as well as Poverty & the Arts staff, board members, volunteers, and artists.
 We look forward to seeing you!
 All proceeds from the gala will support our artists through program expansion, operational funding, and studio maintenance.

 Long Term Care